BusyBird15/BusyBird15.github.io/assets/countymaps/README.md

 Counties as a GeoJSON.
-Found from the NWS, converted to GeoJSON with Mapshaper.
+Found from the NWS, converted to GeoJSON and simplified with Mapshaper.
+MASSIVE THANK YOU TO MAPSHAPER, ESPECIALLY FOR BEING FREE!
 Documentation: https://www.weather.gov/gis/Counties